3scale/porta/INSTALL.md

 docker run -d -p 6379:6379 redis
 ```

-Alternatively you can run Redis directly on your machine by using `brew`:
+Alternatively, you can run Redis directly on your machine by using `brew`:

 ```shell
 brew install redis